 It’s actually much easier to work with a few high-end clients than it is to work with a lot of I-can-barely-afford-to-pay-you clients.
 In fact, it’s generally easier to work with a lot of high-end clients than it is to work with a few I-can-barely-afford-to-pay-you clients.

 Working with people who don’t know what they’re doing, and don’t even have a system in place to pay you on time, is frustrating.
 You’ll end up resenting your clients and not serving them as well as you should.Working with quality is usually MUCH easier than working with quantity.
 Click To Tweet

 We’ve all been there.
 It’s early in your career and you’re hustling like hell.
 You take on a ton of work, because you’ve set your rates low to attract new business, so you need a lot of clients to make ends meet.

 You can operate like this for a while, but it’s not sustainable.
 Burnout sets in.
 The quality of your work suffers, and those important first testimonials you were shooting for don’t even emerge, because you weren’t able to provide the awesome results you thought you could.
 (You weren’t wrong.
 You are awesome, just not on three hours sleep.)It’s vital that your rates are high enough to let you over deliver and provide incredible value.
 Click To Tweet

 Want to know how to set your rates high, stop resenting your clients and build a business that’s profitable AND sustainable?
 Grab this great FREE resource from CoachGlue.com.
 It’s aimed at coaches, as that’s predominantly who they serve, but the principles apply to most solopreneurs.
 Grab your free copy here.

 Ready to get really clear on your goals as a blogger and solopreneur?
-Grab a free workbook and some other goodies to help you run your online business.
+Grab a free workbook from our resource library, and some other goodies to help you run your online business.
 Just pop your details in the form below.